 History Makers.
 West Indies in Derby for first ever home day/night first-class game.

-Derbyshire will host its first ever day/night first-class game when West Indies visit The 3aaa County Ground from Friday 11 August.
+Derbyshire will host its first ever day/night first-class game when West Indies visit The 3aaa County Ground, from Friday 11 August, in the Bell & Co Tour Match.

 The ECB announced that the three-day first-class fixture will be played under floodlights with a pink ball.